ZCG-coder/Steppable/README.md

 To add a new feature, `a`:

 1. Add a directory called `src/a`, with at least three files:
     - `a.cpp` - The main file.
-The `main` function should be present, as it it the entry point of the executable.
+The `main` function should be present, as it is the entry point of the executable.
     - `aReport.cpp` - The report file to show the results.
     - `aReport.hpp` - A header that contains optional definition.
    > **Note**:
    > Only the above-mentioned three files will be added to CMake.
 2. Make sure to document the code.
-Please follow [this](docs/DOCUMENTING.md) for documentation guidelines.
+Please use Doxygen to document this project.
 3. Add an entry to `src/CMakeLists.txt`

     ```cmake